nuclearcheesecake/hello-operator.github.io/index.md

 - Monthly billing after standard rates specified
 - Automatic report generation for clients
 - Visual owner dashboard, with insightful analytics
-- Graphing peak times that clients use your services
+- Graph of peak times that clients use your services
-- Displaying which parts of your services the clients use the most
+- Displays which parts of your services the clients use the most
-- Identifying risk clients to save your business from harm
+- Identifies risk clients to save your business from harm

  <span style="font-family:Courier; font-size:2em;"> **Introducing dark mode!** </span>